About Darwin Falls

 This was when Hwy 190 was descending towards the Panamint Valley area.

-We took a fairly obvious but rough and unpaved road on our right (there’s a sign indicating this was the Darwin Falls Road though my GPS referred to it as the Old Toll Road) for about 2.5 miles to the car park.
+We took a fairly obvious but rough and unpaved road on our right for about 2.5 miles to the trailhead parking area.

 The parking area was just to the right of a fork with a signed road saying only 4wd vehicles could proceed further.

-We saw passenger cars make it here so we know they can make it as long as you take it slow.
+We saw passenger cars make it here so we know they can make it as long as they took it slow.

 After driving some 17.6 miles, CA-136 merged with the CA-190.